 When a visitor or resident returns to the state, even after a negative test before arrival, you must quarantine for three days.
 Then, on the fourth day, you need to take another COVID test.
 If it’s negative, you can be released from quarantine.
 If you get a positive result, you have to fulfill a 14-day quarantine.

-You will most likely not be tracked by authorities, so this is pretty much the honor system.
+Other than a recorded phone call from the Sheriff’s office, you are unlikely to be tracked by authorities, so this is pretty much the honor system.